zhengfanguo123/myProject/README.md

 ### Image Generator

-The root page (`/`) lets you try OpenAI's image generation service.
+The root page (`/`) lets you try OpenAI's image generation service using the OpenAI Python client (version 1 or newer).
 Set `OPENAI_API_KEY` in your environment before starting the server:

 ```bash
 export OPENAI_API_KEY=your-key
 python app.py
 ```

 Enter a prompt and press **Generate Image**.
-The backend requests a DALL·E image and the result appears on the page without a full reload.
+The backend uses the `openai.OpenAI()` client to request a DALL·E image and the result appears on the page without a full reload.